 The College has its own website, which is kept updated with the latest news and events that are taking place.
-Social media sites are also used to promote the College and its activities.
+Social media is also used to promote the College and its activities.
+A new web site is planned for 2023/24.